-The constant and rapidly transforming and densifying city is a new development in contemporary architecture and urbanism.
-We believe that long-term visions on architecture and urbanism will not provide a solution to dealing with this phenomenon, as the future is unpredictable.
+The constant and rapidly evolving and densifying city is a new development in contemporary architecture and urbanism.
+We believe that long-term visions on architecture and urbanism will not provide a solution to dealing with this phenomenon, since the future is so unpredictable.
 Our current society demands that architecture evolves beyond rigid structures and, subsequently, that urbanism shifts from being identified with the physical entity of the city and more towards a placemaking approach.
-This is the starting point for our research on EVOLUTIONARIES: evolutionary architecture, architecture that is constantly in motion, adaptive architecture through time, responding to change and sustainable due to its flexibility and 24/7 use.
-NOAHH considers EVOLUTIONARIES, a project initiated in celebration of the office’s five-year anniversary, a catalyst and a part of a larger whole, a platform for bringing together a larger network.
-Organizing this program will attract new partners, stimulate new collaborations, experiments and crossovers, and provide space for innovation and research aimed at the future of architecture.
+This is the starting point for our research on EVOLUTIONARIES – evolutionary architecture, architecture that is constantly in motion, adaptive architecture through time, responding to change and sustainable due to its flexibility and 24/7 use.EVOLUTIONARIES is a catalyst and part of a larger whole, a platform for bringing together an extensive network.
+Organising this programme will attract new partners, stimulate new collaborations, experiments and crossovers, and provide space for innovation and research aimed at the future of architecture.